openlab-x/OEditorX/README.md

 ## Features

-- Feature 1: Supporting HTML, CSS, and JavaScript.
+- Supporting HTML, CSS, and JavaScript.
-- Feature 2: Write and immediately test your front code.
+- Write and immediately test your front code.
-- Feature 3: Safe and modern design.
+- Safe and modern design.

 ## Installation